csiro/emmai/setup_scripts/README_HPC.md

 ### Prerequisites

-Make sure you have the following installed on your system:
+Make sure you have the following installed on your system and in your path:

-- CONDA or Mamba
+- CONDA or Mamba: module load miniforge3

 ### Cloning the repository